a-ev/DACE.jl/docs/src/tutorials/making-a-new-release-of-dace_jll.md

    git push
    ```
    You may need to set the upstream of your repo for `git push` to work.
 The above commands are just examples and may need tweaking.
 7. Create a pull request back to the main Yggdrasil repo.
 The builds will run automatically and you can view their status in the pull request.
-If they all succeed someone will merge them automatically (you don't need to do anything else)
+If they all succeed someone will merge them automatically (you don't need to do anything else).